-- Scholar or researcher with (or soon to be granted) a doctoral degree and an extensive research or ducation background
+- Scholar or researcher with a doctoral degree (including degrees due to be granted on or before December 31, 2017) and an extensive research or education background.

-- Non-Japanese national residing outside of Japan or Japanese national who has resided outside of Japan for 10 years or more and been active in the academic community of the country of their residence
+- Non-Japanese national residing outside of Japan or Japanese national who has resided outside Japan for 10 years or more and been active in the academic community of the country of their residence.

 Applications are not sought from those whose purpose is to write a doctoral thesis.

-Applicants who will soon receive their doctoral degree must receive it by no later than March 31, 2017.
+Applicants who are yet to receive their doctoral degree must submit written confirmation from their supervisor that the degree is expected to be granted by no later than December 31, 2017.

 As research reporting and communications with the Fellowship secretariat on various procedures will be conducted in Japanese only, a suitable level of Japanese language ability is required.